Book Your Cat or Dog For A Dental Check Today

 Dental consultation fee is fully redeemable* with any dental procedure.

-*The full dental consultation fee can be redeemed towards any dental procedure you choose to provide for your pet (excludes general health checks or other consultations).
-Redemption is by booking in and having a dental scale and polish within 2 months.
+*The full dental consultation fee can be redeemed towards any dental procedure you choose to provide for your pet (excludes general health checks or other consultations) for new clients only.
+Redemption is by booking in and having a dental scale and polish within 2 months of the initial dental consultation.

 Why Do I Need my Pet’s Teeth Checked?